Calverton Park, MO

 Description: A muscle pull, sometimes called a muscle strain, happens when muscle fibers are strained or torn.

 Treatment: The R.I.C.E method, and physical therapy with careful stretching and strengthening exercises.
-Manual therapy techniques to reduce muscle tension and promote healing may also be recommended.
-This method assists in restoring function and avoiding recurrence.
+Manual therapy techniques to alleviate muscle tightness and promote healing may also be recommended.
+This approach helps in facilitating recovery and avoiding recurrence.

 Ankle Sprain